lnfernux/lnfernux.github.io/_posts/2018-11-01-securingwindowsserver13.md

 #### Configure Credential Guard

 We can use GPO, WMI (powershell) or CMD.
 First, check if your PC is ready for Credential Guard with [this](https://www.microsoft.com/en-us/download/details.aspx?id=53337) tool from Microsoft.
-Run it like so:

 ~~~powershell
 DG_Readiness_Tool_v3.5.ps1 -Ready
 ~~~

+The Device Guard Readiness tool is designed to check a number of requirements for creating a PC that supports a variety of security enhancement features.
+[Read more about it here.](https://docs.microsoft.com/en-us/windows-hardware/drivers/driversecurity/use-device-guard-readiness-tool)

 ##### Configure using GPO